iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/projects.md

 **Description**

-1. Developed an ensemble classifier within salesforce that analyzed email & chatbot message content, company info & other related variables to classify the potential value of prospective clients & route them to support reps with specific recommendations
+1. Developed an ensemble classifier within salesforce that analyzed email and chatbot message content, company info and other related variables to classify the potential value of prospective clients and route them to support reps with specific recommendations

-2. Developed plugins to enable log collection/shipping to Loggly for popular languages & software.
+2. Developed plugins to enable log collection/shipping to Loggly for popular languages and software.
 The inbound classifier would automatically recommend specific integration code based on the text in client requests

 **Links to Work**